 NICS has policies & management strategies, which ensure sound financial & administrative practices.
 Management guarantees the organisation's sound financial position & safeguards trainee fees until used for training/assessment.
 We have a Refund Policy, which is fair & equitable.
-Trainee records are managed securely & confidentially & are available for trainee perusal on request.
-NICS has adequate insurance policies.
+Student records are managed securely & confidentially & are available for trainee perusal on request.